dkriegner/xrayutilities/doc/source/index.rst

 Introduction
 ============

-*xrayutilities* is a collection of scripts used to analyze x-ray diffraction data.
+*xrayutilities* is a collection of scripts used to analyze and simulate x-ray diffraction data.
 It consists of a python package and several routines coded in C.
 It especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.
+Several models for the simulation of thin film reflectivity and diffraction curves are included.

-In the following two concepts of usage for the *xrayutilities* package will be described.
+In the following few concepts of usage for the *xrayutilities* package will be described.
 First one should get a brief idea of how to analyze x-ray diffraction data with *xrayutilities*.
-After that the concept of how angular coordinates of Bragg reflections are calculated is presented.
+Following that the concept of how angular coordinates of Bragg reflections are calculated is presented.
+Before describing in detail the installation a minimal example for thin film simulations is shown.

 Concept of usage
 ----------------